 - Advise researchers on data management plans and expectations

-- Provide regular reports and updates to the University Research Ethics and Governance Sub-Committee; and
+- Provide regular reports and updates to the University Research Ethics and Governance Sub-Committee

 - Provide an annual summary of activity to the Head of College and the University Research Ethics Committee.

-The CREC meets once per term in January, May and September and when necessary at other times to consider ‘high risk’ applications.
+The committee meets once per term in January, May and September and when necessary at other times to consider ‘high risk’ applications.

 The members of the committee are: